Zolang/Zolang/README.md

 Zolang currently only has one type to represent numbers.

-Numbers work just as you expect:
+Numbers work just as you would expect:

 ```zolang
 let num1 as number be 0.12345